Private cloud deployment

 - Review all configurations across all tabs

-- The pool will be created and appear in your Private Cloud pools list
+- The pool is created and appears in your Private Cloud pools list

 UI Reference: After creating a pool, you'll be returned to the Private Cloud page where your new pool appears in the list.
 The pool entry shows: